 A bus is available for campers traveling from New York City and West Orange, NJ, for a small additional fee.

 Campers will need a little spending money for personal use on off-camp trips or for the canteen.
 Spending money will be kept in a secure account and unused funds are returned at the end of the summer.
 Our canteen does not sell any food or drinks, just camp merchandise, stamps, and essentials like toothpaste and batteries.

-There are several forms we need parents to fill out before campers arrive, including a Success Form, Transportation Form, Major Selections Form, Camp Contract, Camper Card, and Camper Health History and Health Recommendations Form.
-Once a camper is registered, parents will receive their forms as well as the Camp Handbook, which has loads of detailed information about the Appel Farm experience for the whole family.
+There are several forms we need parents to fill out before campers arrive, including Major Selections, Success Form, Technology Agreement, Transportation Form, Bunk Requests, Health History, Immunization, Mental, Social, and Emotional Health, Parent Authorization, and Additional Options.
+Once a camper is registered, parents will receive an email with a link to our camp forms as well as the Camp Handbook, which has loads of detailed information about the Appel Farm experience for the whole family.

-Most camp families bring their children to camp, but we have transportation options for campers travelling alone.
-Appel Farm offers a chartered, chaperoned bus, for a fee, to transport campers and their luggage between New York City, NY, West Orange, NJ and camp for our 4 or 8-week sessions.
+Most camp families bring their children to camp, but we have transportation options for campers traveling alone.
+Appel Farm offers a chartered, chaperoned bus, for a fee, to transport campers and their luggage between New York City, NY, West Orange, NJ and camp for each 2-week session.
 We will also pick-up campers at Philadelphia International Airport, Amtrak 30th Street Station, or the Philadelphia Greyhound Station for campers in all sessions.

 Families are also invited to camp performances at the end of each session.